yuan-cc/yuan-cc.github.io/research/projects/smbh_mergers.md

 We also evaluated the contribution of SMBH mergers to the diffuse neutrino background.
 <img align="right" src="figs/smbh_mergers5.png" alt="drawing" />
-The right figure illustrates the redshift-integrated all-flavor diffuse neutrino flux expected from relativistic jets in SMBH mergers.
+The left panel shows the differential neutrino intensities as a function of redshift, in comparison with the SFG case, whereas the right figure illustrates the redshift-integrated all-flavor diffuse neutrino flux expected from relativistic jets in SMBH mergers.
 Our results demonstrate that a significant fraction of the observed very high-energy (*Eν > 1 PeV*) IceCube neutrinos could originate from them in the optimistic cases.
 Since SMBH mergers are promising emitters of ultrahigh-energy neutrinos, these sources will become important candidates for future neutrino detectors and in this case our model can be tested and constrained.